Mason Grady: Personal life

-Grady comes from an athletic family.
-Julie, his mother, played basketball for wales for 20 years and the club side Rhondda Rebels, she also represented Wales once in the Commonwealth Games.
-His brother Ashton has also represented Wales in basketball; his older brother, Cory Allen, is a retired Welsh international, and also played as a centre.
+Grady comes from an athletic family: Julie, his mother, played basketball for the Rhondda Rebels, and represented Wales in the Commonwealth Games.
+His brother Ashton has also represented Wales in basketball, while his older brother, Cory Allen, is a retired Welsh international, and also played as a centre.
 Grady himself played basketball, representing Wales U16.

 Grady attended Ysgol Gymraeg Bro Morgannwg.